A collection of resources and tools for bloggers and editors to help them stay focused, manage their time, and produce better work.

 If you need some help with your workload, you can hire EssayMama.com to edit for you.
 They also offer writing and proofreading services.
 If you’re stuck in a writing rut and need some inspiration, you can read their blog for tips and tricks pertaining to editing and writing.

-Some of these tools (like the dictionary and style guide) are essential.
+Some of these startup tools (like the dictionary and style guide) are essential.
 You shouldn’t consider working without them.
 Others (like BibMe and EssayMama) just exist to make your life a little easier.

 Hopefully, these tools will improve your editing skills, and ease your workload.
 After all, editing is making good work great.
 It should be rewarding and fun!